 env in your Terminal or Linux command to display all your available PATHs.

 For Liquibase to run correctly, Java must be installed on your Linux/Mac/Unix machine.
 To verify that Java is installed on your computer:

 If you see the error:

--bash: java: command not found, then you need to either install Java, or you need to add the location of the Java to your PATH environment as a variable.
+-bash: java: command not found, then you need to either install Java, or you need to add the location of the Java executable to your PATH.

 To install Java on your computer

 Another way to verify that you installed Liquibase correctly on your computer is to run the Liquibase Help Command.
 To run the command: